Avaiga/taipy-getting-started/step_05/ReadMe.md

     n_predictions = pipeline.n_predictions.read()
     cleaned_data = pipeline.cleaned_dataset.read()

-    # Set the time window for the chart (5 days, 5 weeks, 5 months,...)
+    # Set arbitrarily the time window for the chart as 5 times the number of predictions
     window = 5 * n_predictions

     # Create the historical dataset that will be displayed